History of Mexican Americans: Gentrification

 Gentrification affected many major urban Mexican American populations in the country, including in cities like San Diego, Albuquerque, and Chicago.
-In the historically Mexican American neighborhood of Pilsen in Chicago, working class families experienced high levels of displacement due to rising rents and property taxes.
+In the neighborhood of Pilsen in Chicago, working class families experienced high levels of displacement due to rising rents and property taxes.
 Pilsen (which had grown as a Mexican American enclave in the 1960s and 1970s when expansions to the University of Illinois at Chicago's campus forced them into the neighborhood) became a "tourist attraction" in the 2010s, where sanitized versions of "Latinoness" were marketed to developers and new potential residents.
 The result was the opening of new businesses catered primarily to upscale non-resident visitors and recent arrivals.
 Pilsen's primary tool to resist gentrification was a grassroots effort to designate the neighborhood a historic landmark.

 LGBT rights

 Young Latinos at the D.C.
 Capital Gay Pride Parade.

 LGBTQ+ rights made significant strides in the 2010s.
 Between 2010 and 2019, public support for marriage equality rose by over 19 points, and 2011 marked the first time in U.S. history that more people supported same-sex marriage than opposed it.
 In 2011, President Obama formally ended the policy of "Don't ask, don't tell", allowing openly identified gay men and lesbians to serve in the U.S. military.
 In 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that same-sex marriage was a constitutionally protected right under the 14th Amendment.
 Around the time of the Supreme Court's ruling, Latino support for marriage equality was amongst the highest of any ethnic group.

 Despite these significant strides, however, the Mexican American and Latino LGBT communities continued to struggle with many challenges.
 In the aftermath of the Great Recession, an approximately 4.2 million youth experienced homelessness in the U.S., of which 700,000 were unaccompanied minors.
 Of these 4.2 million, estimates range that between eleven and forty percent were LGBTQ, many of whom were Mexican American or Latino.
 Transgender equality also remained a major issue for many Mexican Americans.
 In the 2010s, black and Latino transgender women experienced homicide rates widely disproportionate to their percentage of the overall population.

-The failure of the Obama administration or mainstream LGBT organizations to address any of these difficulties created outrage amongst the LGBT Mexican American and Latinx communities.
+The failure of the Obama administration or mainstream LGBT organizations to address any of these difficulties created outrage among the LGBT Mexican American and Latinx communities.
 In 2015, the activist Bamby Salcedo disrupted the opening session of the National LGBTQ Task Force's annual conference to protest the white LGBT community's continued ignorance regarding violence against transgender women of color.
 In the 2010s, LGBT Mexican and Latino ICE detainees also experienced alarmingly high rates of sexual abuse in U.S. immigration detention centers.
 The undocumented activist Jennicet Gutiérrez interrupted a speech by President Obama during a White House LGBT celebration dinner in 2015 to protest violent detention center conditions for LGBT Latinos.